 AMD Best Practices Series.
-A Contributed Series by AMD
+A Contributed Series by AMD.

-Securing the Cloud is written by Tim Mueting, Product Marketing Manager at AMD
+The Virtual Balancing Act - how many virtual machines are too many? is written by Tim Mueting, Product Marketing Manager at AMD

 The AMD Cloud Computing Blog can be found here.